onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 civilization is built on accounting technology civilization reflects its accounting technology

 ██████████████████████████████████████████████████████████████████
+# wheel of fortune ==> openness leads to progress
+██████████████████████████████████████████████████████████████████

+Let's take the wheel of fortune for a spin!
+Do you feel lucky? ^^ HA!
+*remove the wheel paper overlay and reveal what's underneath on the board - the connections between the concepts*

+I felt your gambling addict dopamine spike through the camera - hope is not a strategy!

+... *after explaining all the connections*

+But it's not really a wheel - its a graph!
+With openness & transparency as the root - the beginning - and progress as the end!
+There!
+A refutation of private IP!

+Openness & access & transparency lead to truth!
+They are truth!
+*puf puf puf - mind blown*

+Now this is what a progressive movement looks like!
+*trace with your finger from openness to progress* fortune favors the open and transparent!

+old: Progress requires error correction which requires introspection & self-awareness which requires integration which requires trust/accountability which is built upon openness, access and visibility.
+Also alignment & perception... openness => nothing to protect => nothing to litigate

+██████████████████████████████████████████████████████████████████
+# root of all evil
+██████████████████████████████████████████████████████████████████

+what is at the root of all evil
+Unaccountability (& Ignorance) is at the root of all evil - not the love of money or profit - although that's bad actually
+    also opacity and opaqueness and closedness & separateness & fragmentation (although the fact that gold has no smell is problematic) Gold has no smell - that kind of universality and fungibility and erasure of history is inherently a lossy information theoretic foundation

+██████████████████████████████████████████████████████████████████
 # syntropic law - symmetry - proportionality of consequence and accountability
 ██████████████████████████████████████████████████████████████████